wooramkang/Face-recogntion-with-modified-FaceNet-V.research/Readme/related_work.md

-A. keras code referenced from Skuldur's git but little changed and my question on research and codes added
+A. keras code referenced from Skuldur's git but quite changed and my question on research and codes added

 B. preprocessing method added